Ladder Accident Claims

 There are lots of people that will make use of a ladder at some point during their working life.
 Some people will use them on a daily basis to carry out large parts of their work, such as electricians and decorators for example.
 Others may use a ladder once in a while to reach items kept on high shelving.
 No matter how frequent the use may be, working at height for any amount of time carries the risk of potential injury.

 Having an accident while using a ladder at work can result in a wide range of different injuries, many of which can have a major impact on your life.
 Head injuries are common, particularly when a person falls backwards.
 Broken bones are also a common occurrence when people fall from ladders.

 If you feel your accident was caused by the negligence of your employer, you may be able to hold them responsible and claim compensation for your injuries and any financial losses you have sustained.
-We would be happy to discuss the particulars of your case during a free consultation, where one of our experienced solicitors can evaluate whether you have a valid claim.
+Call 0800 678 1410 to discuss the particulars of your case during a free consultation, where an experienced legal adviser can evaluate whether you have a valid claim.

-If you are entitled to claim compensation for your accident, our injury solicitors will be able to take your case on a no win, no fee basis.
+If you are entitled to claim compensation for your accident, your injury solicitor will be able to take your case on a no win, no fee basis.
 The benefit of this service is that it removes the financial risk of making a claim.
-If we cannot win your claim for compensation, you will not pay us a penny.
+If your solicitor cannot win your claim for compensation, you will not pay them a penny.

 Can I claim compensation for a ladder accident?

 Falling from a ladder carries with it the same requirements to claim as other types of accidents at work.
 These basic requirements are as follows: